Washington vs. UCLA NCAA Football Odds, Plays and Insights | October 16, 2021

 Over/Under Insights

-- Washington has not yet combined with its opponents to score more than 55.5 points in a game this season.
+- Washington has combined with its opponents to score more than 55 points only twice this season.

-- The two teams combine to score 60 points per game, 4.5 more than the total in this contest.
+- Saturday's total is 5.0 points lower than the two team's combined 60 points per game average.

-- These two squads combine to surrender 46.1 points per game, 9.4 fewer than this contest's over/under.
+- This contest's total is 8.9 points above the 46.1 these two squads combine to surrender per game this season.

-- Huskies games have an average total of 52.8 points this season, 2.7 fewer than Saturday's over/under.
+- The average total in Huskies games this season is 52.8, 2.2 points fewer than Saturday's total of 55 .

-- In 2021, games involving the Bruins have averaged a total of 62.9 points, 7.4 more than the set total in this contest.
+- The 55-point over/under for this game is 7.9 points below the 62.9 points per game average total in Bruins games this season.

 Washington Stats and Trends

-- Washington has one win against the spread in five games this season.

-- The Huskies have covered the spread once this season when favored by 2 points or more (in two chances).

-- Washington's games this year have hit the over one time in four opportunities (25%).
+- Washington's games this year have hit the over on one of four set point totals (25%).

-- The Huskies rack up 24.8 points per game, comparable to the 26.5 per outing the Bruins allow.
+- The Huskies average 24.8 points per game, comparable to the 26.5 per contest the Bruins allow.

-- Washington is 1-1 against the spread and 2-0 overall in games when it puts up more than 26.5 points.
+- Washington is 1-1 against the spread and 2-0 overall this season when the team records more than 26.5 points.

-- This year, the Huskies have turned the ball over 10 times, one more than the Bruins' takeaways (9).
+- The Huskies have turned the ball over 10 times this season, one more turnover than the Bruins have forced (9).

 - Find the latest spread and moneyline odds for Washington at SISportsbook.